solid/notifications-panel/proposals/solid-webhook-notifications.md

 This section is non-normative.

 The following is an example flow for the solid webhook notification flow with the `webhook-auth` feature enabled.
-We follow an example server client chat app called "Liqid Chat."
+We follow an example subscribing server chat app called "Liqid Chat."
 It wants to subscribe to a resource at `https://bob.pod.example/chat1.ttl`.

 ### Actors

- - **Authenticated User**: The user authenticated with the client server.
+ - **Authenticated User**: The user authenticated with the subscribing server.
 In this case, our authenticated user is Bob, with the WebId `https://bob.pod.example/profile/card#me`.
- - **Client Server**: A server interestest in a websocket alert.
+ - **subscribing server**: A server interestest in a websocket alert.
 In this example it is "Liqid Chat," a chat app API hosted at `https://api.liqid.chat`.
  - **Solid Metadata Resouce**: A metadata resource compliant with the Solid Specification.
 In this example, it is hosted at `https://pod.example/.well-known/solid`.
  - **Gateway API**: An HTTP endpoint at which a client can negotiate an acceptable notification subscription location.
 In this example, it is hosted at `https://pod.example/gateway`.
  - **Subscription API**: an HTTP endpoint at which a client can initiate a subscription to notification events for a particular set of resources.
 In this example, it is hosted at `https://pod.example/subscription`